-21-year-old Gokulapriyan comes from an extremely downtrodden family which has hung around hospitals for the most part of the past two decades.
-Although he was diagnosed at infancy, Gokulapriyan’s rare congenital heart defect has gotten extremely critical and he needs a heart transplant to stay alive.
+21-year-old Gokulapriyan comes from an extremely downtrodden family which has hung around hospitals for the most part of the past two decades dealing with a rare congenital heart defect that left their daughter mentally retarded and their son requiring multiple surgeries.
+Gokulpriyan is now in a critical condition and needs a heart transplant to stay alive.

 The Echo results showed that Gokulapriyan’s heart had deteriorated over the years.
 His tricuspid valve was leaking severely and the medicines had not helped.
 He was immediately implanted with a dual chamber pacemaker (Boston Advantio) for a complete heart block.

 Now, his condition is getting worse by the day with pumping capacity at 10%.
 “He is giddy all the time, and sometimes faints.
 He is not able to eat anything.
 He does not even sit up.
 He was dreaming of finishing college and going to work, and now it tears my heart to see my son struggling to survive every day.”
 Doctors at MMM have re-evaluated him and recommended heart transplant surgery as a treatment option.
 Since Gokulapriyan’s condition is critical, he needs this surgery at the earliest.